Ericsson at MWC19— feel the 5G!

 And speaking of games...yesterday we saw another 5G first!
 At the Telefónica booth, there was the first exhibition in Europe to demonstrate the advantages of using 5G connectivity applied to eSports--all over Ericsson's 5G network.

 During the demonstration, Alejandro “Puni” Navarro, Enrique “Katru” Lapina, Daniel “Oney” Flórez, and Samuel “Samy” Mateos, members of the Movistar Riders Call of Duty professional team, demonstrated the experience of playing on a 5G network the video game Call of Duty: Black Ops 4, where low latency is fundamental to winning the game.
+See a video here.

 World's first 5G tweet on a commerical, 3GPP network--from the Ericsson hall!

 OH!
 And speaking of firsts (there's just too many things to keep track of!), we had a world first in the Ericsson hall today.
+We sent the first tweet over a 5G network at MWC Barcelona.

 Spiders dancing over 5G